B. Chance Saltzman: Early Air Force career

-Saltzman commissioned into the United States Air Force on May 15, 1991, as a second lieutenant through Boston University’s Air Force Reserve Officer Training Corps program.
+Saltzman was commissioned into the United States Air Force on 15 May 1991, as a second lieutenant through Boston University’s Air Force Reserve Officer Training Corps program.
 After earning distinguished graduate honors from missile operational readiness training at Vandenberg Air Force Base, California, he held numerous missile crew, instructor, and evaluator positions at Malmstrom Air Force Base, culminating in his selection as the senior evaluator crew commander at the 10th Strategic Missile Squadron and 341st Strategic Missile Wing.
 While assigned to the 341st Missile Wing, he competed in the inaugural Guardian Challenge Space Competition and led the team to the 1995 Blanchard Trophy for the best missile operations squadron.

-In 1996, Saltzman was selected for the Air Force Intern Program where he was assigned to Air Force office of the director of intelligence, surveillance, and reconnaissance and the Air Staff History Office.
-While on the Air Staff, he worked planning, programming and budgeting issues for the Information Warfare Panel, wrote higher headquarters inspection classification guidance for information operations and provided historical research for the chief of staff of the United States Air Force.
+In 1996, Saltzman was selected for the Air Force Intern Program where he was assigned to the Air Force Office of the Director of Intelligence, Surveillance, and Reconnaissance and the Air Staff History Office.
+While on the Air Staff, he worked planning, programming and budgeting issues for the Information Warfare Panel; wrote higher headquarters inspection classification guidance for information operations; and provided historical research for the chief of staff.
 In 1998, he was assigned to the National Reconnaissance Office (NRO), Operating Division Four (OD-4).
 In OD-4, he served as flight commander, senior flight commander and mission planning flight commander responsible for planning and command and control of three NRO reconnaissance satellite constellations.
 He also served as the on-console launch officer and led early-orbit engineering checkout for a $1 billion NRO satellite.

 In 2000, Saltzman was selected to attend the USAF Weapons School.
 After graduating from the Weapons School in 2001, he was selected to remain at the Weapons School as an instructor.
 While there, he served as academics flight commander and an assistant director of operations.